FlyinKat/CSC309_A3/DESIGN/design.md

 *   Recommendation list for the courier by other customers

 #### Search Results Page
-  Lists all the jobs either from the courier or customer based on the search results provided in the main page
+  Lists all the jobs either from the courier or customer based on the search results provided in the main page and provide link to them.